mcdonc/.nixconfig/videos/backups/script.rst

     cd $HOME; tar cvzf /tmp/homebackup.tar.gz --exclude-from=/tmp/excludefrom.txt .

+- Scp the ``homebackup.tar.gz`` to another system or copy it to a hard disk or whatever.

-- Reinstall a new system with your nix config.
-In my case I scp the ``homebackup.tar.gz`` to another system, then go through my normal NixOS install procedure onto a new hard disk.
+- Reinstall a new system with your generic nix config.

 - Then, after NixOS is installed, at homedir restore time, just untar the backup file you've copied onto the fresh system while you're cd'ed to the